opticspy/Optics/README.md

 # Education
 Optics simulations using the LightPipes optical toolbox are written in Jupyter notebooks.
-Sudents can open the notebook, read some introduction about the topic and perform some exercises.
+Sudents can open the notebook, read some introduction about the topic and perform exercises.
 The simulations can be used as an introduction to real optical experiments in the lab.

 The following notebooks are available: